amir-noohian/inverse-dynamics-rl/README.md

 - Amir Noohian

 ## Acknowledgments
-I would like to express our gratitude to Prof. Jagersand for his advice and guidance throughout the development of this project.
+I would like to express our gratitude to Prof. Martin Jagersand for his advice and guidance throughout the development of this project.